There are several different ways of paying your council tax.

 - We can take the money from your benefits

-What happens if you pass my account to the bailiffs?
+What happens if you pass my account to an Enforcement Agency?

-Once we have passed your account to the bailiffs, they will contact you.
-If you have any questions, you should contact the bailiffs.
+Once we have passed your account to the Enforcement Agency, they will contact you.
+If you have any questions, you should contact the Enforcement Agency.

-The liability order allows the bailiff to remove goods from your property so we can sell them and use the money to pay the council tax you owe.
-In practice this will only happen in extreme cases, as the bailiff would rather come to an arrangement with you to clear the debt over a period of time.
+The liability order allows the Enforcement Agent to remove goods from your property so we can sell them and use the money to pay the council tax you owe.
+In practice this will only happen in extreme cases, as the Enforcement Agent would rather come to an arrangement with you to clear the debt over a period of time.

-Bailiff companies are entitled to levy fees and these will be payable to the bailiff in addition to the council tax charge and summons costs.
+Enforcement agencies are entitled to levy fees and these will be payable to the Enforcement Agent in addition to the council tax charge and summons costs.

 It is important that you contact us promptly if you are having difficulties with your payments so that we can provide advice and support.

 PO Box 106